osmanatam/100-days-of-code/post-log.md

 - When you've learned for a while, if you're trying to get more details but it becomes **increasingly difficult to find solid answers** or **there isn't an agreed upon "right" way**- make!
 Pick one way or make something up.
 Later, you will have more context that will lead you to the "right" answer.
 - Let your _doing_ guide your learning needs.
 Don't stick to someone elses recommended learning path.
 They aren't building what you're building.

 I just brain stormed these.
 What do you think are some good principles for balancing _learning_ with _doing_??
-Or how would you better articulate what I'm trying to say? [@DashBarkHuss](https://twitter.com/DashBarkHuss)
+Or how would you better articulate what I'm trying to say?
+Let me know [@DashBarkHuss](https://twitter.com/DashBarkHuss)

 ## Revealing The Business

 <hr>

-Last week I spoke about how I don't know when I should reveal the business.
-Thank you to those who reached out to me and talked it through.
+Last week I spoke about how I'm unsure when I should reveal the business.
+Thank you to those who reached out to me and to give me your thoughts.
 I still, am not sure.
+(As I said, I will tell anyone the idea in DM)

 As I said before, what's my business moat?
-What's to keep someone with more money from hearing my idea, seeing my market research, and copying my idea?
+What's to keep someone with more money from seeing my market research and copying my idea?

 But as someone who loves the idea of building in public, I really really want to share everything.
-And I think there could be benefits to me any my business ass well.
-Like building reputations, trust, and networking.
+I think it helps others.
+And I think it benefits me and my business.
+I'd be building reputations, trust, and networking.

 I think once I get closer to a working product I will start talking about it.
 Then my moat is a little bigger.
+But I'm still curious what people think about this.
+Share with me [@DashBarkHuss](https://twitter.com/DashBarkHuss)

-## Notes & Resources
+## Code Notes & Resources

 Resources: